PoCInnovation/Workshops/software/15.Svelte-Epytodo/SETUP.md

 $ docker-compose up -d
 ```

-:bulb: The API should run on http://localhost:8000/
+💡 The API should run on http://localhost:8000/

 #### Stop codebase